stevearrants/style/docs/interfacewriting.md

 Interface writing
 =================

-We often write technical documentation, guides, forms, and interface messages.
-In most of these cases, it's safe to say the reader is learning something new or troubleshooting.
-Write clear, concise instructions that give your reader with the best possible experience.
+We often write technical documentation where it's safe to say the reader is learning something new or troubleshooting.
+Write clear, concise instructions to the user the best possible experience.

 Basics
 ------

-### Do the hard work to make it simple
+### Do the hard work to make it simple for the user

-Help the reader follow along.
-Break instructions or processes down into individual steps.
-Use short, simple sentences with words people use in everyday conversation.
+Help the user follow along.
+Break instructions and processes down into individual steps.
+Use short, simple sentences with words the user will recognize and understand.

-Refer to navigation labels, buttons, and menus as they appear in the app or website.
+Refer to navigation labels, buttons, and menus as they appear in the app.
 Verify the spelling and capitalization as you write.
-Your reader looks for the same name as in the instruction.
+Users look for the same name as in the instruction.
 Always boldface interface items and omit any terminal punctuation from the bold.

 Be specific and give the reader as much help as you can.